Skip to main content

 Creating the conditions for innovation, experimentation and risk to thrive – for 25 years and counting

-Live Art Development Agency was founded in 1999 by Lois Keidan and Catherine Ugwu, who previously worked together at the live arts department of the Institute of Contemporary Arts (ICA), showcasing fringe and boundary-pushing work and significantly contributing to the growth of Live Art in London and the UK during the 1990s.
-Upon their departure from the ICA, LADA was established as a direct response to the growing need for support and infrastructure for Live Art practices at the time, and played a pivotal role in legitimising Live Art as a distinct artistic practice in the decades to follow.
+Live Art Development Agency was founded in 1999 by Lois Keidan and Catherine Ugwu, who previously worked together at the Live Arts Department of the Institute of Contemporary Arts (ICA), showcasing boundary-pushing work and significantly contributing to the growth of Live Art in London and the UK during the 1990s.
+Following their departure from the ICA, and with funding from London Arts Board, LADA was established as a direct response to the growing need for support and infrastructure for Live Art practices at the time, and played a pivotal role in legitimising Live Art as a distinct area of practice in the decades to follow.

 From its inception, LADA has been supporting contemporary culture’s most radical and inventive artists, practices and ideas, and advocating for Live Art as a fiercely politicised approach to art-making – a cultural strategy to include experimental processes and practices that might otherwise be excluded from established curatorial, cultural and critical frameworks.
 At the core of LADA’s mission lay the commitment to champion new ways of working, legitimise unclassifiable artforms, record untold histories, and support the agency of underrepresented artists.